Credit union payday loans among growing alternatives

 To Be Frank

-The mainstream of banking hasn’t really taken to payday lending, which is why credit union payday loans are something of an anomaly.
+The mainstream of banking hasn’t really taken to payday lending, which is why credit union paycheck loans are something of an anomaly.
 However, the loans themselves aren’t quite what they seem.

 Some CU’s offer basically the same product as private or online payday lenders, with the same fee and interest rates.
 No difference in the product but the signage on the door.
 Others offer them at reduced rates.